NeuroTech-Leuven/TheMindWitcher/README.md

 # Neurotech Leuven - The Mindwitcher Project

 ## Introduction
 Welcome to the repository for the Mindwitcher project, developed by the Team Neurotech Leuven.
 This project is our submission for the Neurotech X competition 2024, where we present an innovative modification to the popular game *The Witcher 3*.
-The Mindwitcher project integrates EEG (electroencephalogram) signals to control certain actions within the game, creating a unique gaming experience that merges neuroscience and technology.
+The Mindwitcher project uses EEG (electroencephalogram) signals to control certain actions within the game, creating a unique gaming experience that merges neuroscience and technology.

 _Here comes the video_